Information

 What is the probability of providing farming conditions that are compatible with the migrating or habitat-changing behaviour of the species?

 It is low for minimal farming conditions, as the ANADROMOUS strain undertakes more or less extensive migrations, and we cannot be sure that providing each age class with their respective environmental conditions will satisfy their urge to migrate or whether they need to experience the transition.
 It is high for high-standard farming conditions given the resident strain.
-Our conclusion is based on a medium amount of evidence.4 Reproduction
+Our conclusion is based on a medium amount of evidence.

 A species reproduces at a certain age, season, and sex ratio and possibly involving courtship rituals.